rmarable/ParallelClusterMaker/README.md

 * **ClusterMaker** builds and destroys AWS ParallelCluster stacks.

-ClusterMaker can be run locally via OSX (and, in theory, Windows), but the recommended practice is to use JumphostMaker to first stand up a jumphost that can then be used to administer ParallelCluster stacks.
+ClusterMaker can be run locally via OSX (and, in theory, Windows), but the recommended practice is to use JumphostMaker to first stand up a standalone EC2 instance (a.k.a. "jumphost") that can then be used to administer ParallelCluster stacks.

+Please consult the EXAMPLES.md file for some suggestions on how to use ParallelClusterMaker's command line arguments.

 ## ParallelClusterMaker Features

-ParallelClusterMaker supports the following features through the command line:
+ParallelClusterMaker supports the following features through its command line interface:

 * User-configurable time-based cron-style cluster life cycle management that causes stacks to self-terminate when `--cluster_lifetime` has been exceeded.